SharkFourSix/bsa/README.md

 2. __Allowed return type signatures__:

-    a. `InsertUser(...)` : Functions that don't return anything will panic if an error occurs.
+    a. `Exec(...)` : Functions that don't return anything will panic if an error occurs.

-    b. `InsertUser(...) error` : The return type of a function returning a single value must be `error`.
+    b. `Exec(...) error` : The return type of a function returning a single value must be `error`.
 Any panics are caught and returned.

-    c. `InsertUser(...) (int64,int64)` : The first value contains the last insert id, if the underlying database system supports this feature.
+    c. `Exec(...) (int64,int64)` : The first value contains the last insert id, if the underlying database system supports this feature.
 If not, the value will be 0.
 Errors will cause the function to panic.

-    d. `InsertUser(...) (int64,int64,error)` : Same as *c*, but errors will be returned.
+    d. `Exec(...) (int64,int64,error)` : Same as *c*, but errors will be returned.

     e.
 Query functions: Can only return `(*type, error)` which wraps panics into the returned error, or `(*type)` which panics on error.